Sheffield Old Town Hall: History

-The first Town Council was elected in 1843 and took over the lease of the Town Trustees' hall in 1866.
-The next year the building was extensively renovated and the clock tower designed by Flockton & Abbott was added.

 By the 1890s Sheffield's administration had again outgrown the building, and the current Sheffield Town Hall was built further south.
 The Old Town Hall was again extended between 1896 and 1897, by the renamed Flockton, Gibbs & Flockton, and became the local meeting place for the Crown Court and the High Court.
 The drinking fountain on the Castle Street side of the building was added at this time.
 In 1973 the Old Town Hall was made a Grade II listed building.

-In 1995 these courts moved to the new Law Courts, and, since then, the building has remained disused.
+In 1995 these courts moved to the new Law Courts in West Bar, and, since then, the building has remained disused.
 In 2008 the Victorian Society named the building as one of its top ten buildings most at-risk.
 A campaign group, The Friends of the Old Town Hall was formed in November 2014 with the aim of getting the building's owner G1 London Property to state its intention for its future use.
 In September 2015 the building was put for sale with an asking price of £2,000,000.
 The sale brochure was withdrawn from the internet after about ten days.
 In December 2019 plans were approved to develop the building into Pod hotel rooms and apartments.
 Sheffield City Council said the 42,000 sq ft building can be developed while "preserving it as much as possible".
 The new plans are for serviced apartments, shops, cafes and hotel rooms.